 Times: 10:30-11:45 a.m. and 2-3:15 p.m.

-M. Scott Douglass will discuss the history of the chapbook, how it has been defined and redefined over time, and how to make it a successful format for sharing one’s work in today’s market.
+Publisher, editor, and poet M. Scott Douglass will discuss how the chapbook has been defined and redefined over time, and how to make it a successful format for sharing one’s work in today’s market.
 We’ll discuss contests, self-publishing, organization, production, marketing and sales expectations.

 M. Scott Douglass is the founder, publisher, and managing editor of Main Street Rag Publishing Company.
 He is a Pushcart Prize nominee and a NC Arts & Science Council grant recipient.
 His cover designs have won two PICA Awards and several Indie Press nominations.
 His work has appeared most recently in The Asheville Poetry Review, The Midwest Review, Gargoyle, North American Review, San Pedro River Review, and Slipstream.
 His most recent book of poems, Just Passing Through, was released in 2017 from Paycock Press.